Key Takeaway

 - Allergic reaction in individuals with copper sensitivity (rare)

-GHK-Cu does not affect hormone levels, blood sugar, blood pressure, or any major organ system function at therapeutic doses.
-It is not hepatotoxic or nephrotoxic .
+GHK-Cu doesn't affect hormone levels, blood sugar, blood pressure, or any major organ system function at therapeutic doses.
+It isn't hepatotoxic or nephrotoxic .

 Semaglutide Safety Profile

 Semaglutide has been studied in some of the largest and most rigorous clinical trial programs in weight management history.
-The STEP trials enrolled thousands of patients and followed them for over a year, providing robust safety data .
+The STEP trials enrolled thousands of patients and followed them for over a year, providing strong safety data .
+For a complete cost breakdown, see our compare semaglutide prices.

 Common side effects are primarily gastrointestinal: